Deportation from the United States: 1980s to 1990s

 The passage of the Immigration Reform and Control Act of 1986 (IRCA) marked another turning point.
-While the law granted amnesty to nearly 3 million undocumented immigrants, it also significantly ramped up border enforcement and introduced employer sanctions for knowingly hiring unauthorized workers.
-This began a new era of militarization along the U.S.–Mexico border, with the construction of walls and fences and a massive increase in the size and budget of the Border Patrol.
-The Illegal Immigration Reform and Immigrant Responsibility Act of 1996 (IIRIRA) further intensified this punitive turn.
-The act broadened the definition of deportable offenses, expanded the use of expedited removal, and severely limited judicial review of deportation orders.
-It also created the legal category of "aggravated felony", which made a wide range of crimes, including non-violent offenses, grounds for mandatory detention and deportation.
+While the law granted amnesty to nearly 3 million illegal immigrants, it also increased border enforcement and introduced employer sanctions for knowingly hiring unauthorized workers.
+This began a new era of militarization along the U.S.–Mexico border, with the construction of walls and fences and an increase in the size and budget of the Border Patrol.
+The Anti-Drug Abuse Act of 1988 created the legal term of art "aggravated felony", which makes a wide range of crimes, including some that are neither aggravated nor a felony, grounds for detention and deportation.
+The Illegal Immigration Reform and Immigrant Responsibility Act of 1996 (IIRAIRA) made major changes to United States immigration and nationality law, including creating the process of expedited removal, replacing the terms of art "entry" and "deportation" with "admission" and "removal" respectively, and limiting judicial review for final orders of removal.

 The September 11 attacks in 2001 accelerated these trends, leading to the creation of the Department of Homeland Security (DHS) and the further conflation of immigration with national security.
-The USA PATRIOT Act expanded the government's surveillance powers and authority to detain non-citizens indefinitely.
+The USA PATRIOT Act expanded the government's surveillance powers and authority to detain foreigners indefinitely.
 The enforcement-first approach of the Bush administration resulted in policies like Operation Streamline, which mandated the criminal prosecution of individuals for unauthorized entry, and the Secure Fence Act of 2006, which authorized the construction of 700 miles of fencing along the border.
 The period also saw a boom in the private prison industry, which profited from the massive expansion of immigration detention.
 By 2016, corporations like CoreCivic and the GEO Group operated the majority of immigration detention beds and spent millions on lobbying for stricter enforcement policies.

 The Obama administration continued many of these policies, expanding interior enforcement through the Secure Communities program, which linked local police databases to federal immigration databases.
 This led to a record number of formal removals, with nearly 3 million people deported during his presidency, earning him the moniker "deporter-in-chief" from some immigrant rights activists.
 The administration also oversaw the deportation of asylum seekers fleeing violence in Central America, a crisis fueled in part by past U.S. foreign policy in the region.
 In response to activist pressure, however, Obama also used executive action to create the Deferred Action for Childhood Arrivals (DACA) program in 2012, which provided temporary protection from deportation for hundreds of thousands of undocumented youth brought to the U.S. as children.